Unboxed-Software/solana-course/content/transfer-fee.md

 	console.log('Current fee vault balance: ' + balance + '\n\n')
 }
 ```
-Now we can run `npm run start`.
-We should see a console log which shows us the updated balance of the fee vault account.
+Now we can run `npm start`.
+We should see a log which shows us the updated balance of the fee vault account.

 That's it!
 We have successfully created a mint with a transfer fee.
 If you get stuck at any point, you can find the working code in the `solution` branch of [this repository](https://github.com/Unboxed-Software/solana-lab-transfer-fee.git).